rajaraodv/stripe-checkout-lite/README.md

 #stripe-checkout-lite
-### A Minimal(~1kb Gzipped) React Stripe Checkout library.
+#### A Minimal(2kb) React Stripe Checkout library.
 Easily import Stripe Checkout in your React Apps

 ##Motivation
-There are libs that add 10KB to 15KB of unnecessary code just so you can write it in markup attribute style (<Checkout price="999" />.
+There are libs that add 10KB to 15KB of unnecessary code just so you can write it in markup attribute style  i.e. <Checkout price="999" />.
 So, stripe-checkout-lite was created.
-It takes attributes as a JS object, loads Stripe's checkout.js file and creates a button.
+It instead takes attributes as a JS object format, loads Stripe's checkout.js file and creates a button.

 ```
 npm install stripe-checkout-lite --save